- Possible procedural scenarios

 - Clinical trials for veterinary medicines (in Dutch or in French)

-=> The regional regulations on contained use of GMOs and/or pathogenic organisms and the relevant notification procedures apply.
-In the frame of the procedure, the biosafety risk assessment is submitted for advice to the Biosafety and Biotechnology Unit (SBB), who acts as technical expert for the regional authorities.
+With respect to the "contained use" procedure, the regional regulations on contained use of GMOs and/or pathogenic organisms and the relevant notification procedures apply.
+The biosafety risk assessment is submitted for advice to the Service Biosafety and Biotechnology (SBB), which acts as technical expert for the regional authorities.
 It is recommended to complete the biosafety dossier with the clinical trial protocol to provide extra information for proper risk assessment.

-A ‘deliberate release’ authorisation can cover a particular clinical trial conducted in different sites but also a whole program of clinical trials.
+A "deliberate release" authorisation can cover a particular clinical trial conducted in different sites but also a whole program of clinical trials.

 Please consult the FAMHP website for practical information and guidance on how to submit a request for (joint) STA

-Information requested for a ‘contained use’ dossier
+Information requested for a "contained use" dossier

-The information to be provided is listed in an annex of the regional ‘contained use’ decrees.
+The information to be provided is listed in an annex of the regional "contained use" decrees.
 The dossier should provide a detailed description of the GMO, the trial, the infrastructure, the containment measures, the laboratory practices and any other information relevant to assess whether the installations and containment measures comply with the intended contained use.

 In order to facilitate the submission of information the SBB has developed notification forms and a user guide, on the basis of the requirements of the regional decrees.
 Please consult the relevant pages on this website for more information.

-Information requested for a ‘deliberate release’ dossier
+Information requested for a "deliberate release" dossier

 The information to be provided is listed in article 13 of the Royal Decree of 21 February 2005 on the deliberate release of GMOs.
 It comprises amongst others:

+- An environmental risk assessment containing the information mentioned in Annex II of the Royal Decree (art 13§2 e) and a copy of the bibliographic references.
+Note that the information provided according Annex IIIA and II will be made available in the context of a public consultation (art 17 §3) unless part of it is considered as confidential and submitted as such (art 13 §2 c intend 8).
 According to art 43 of the Royal decree it is not acceptable to consider all information mentioned in Annex IIIA (technical dossier) and Annex II (environmental risk assessment) as confidential.
-Note that the information provided according Annex IIIA and II will be made available in the context of a public consultation (art 17 §3) unless part of it is considered as confidential and submitted as such (art 13 §2 c intend 8).
-Therefore the notifier may consider to submit two versions of both the technical dossier and the environmental risk assessment with one of the versions only containing non-confidential information (that can be made publically available) and the other containing information that will remain confidential.
+Therefore the notifier may consider to submit two versions of both the technical dossier and the environmental risk assessment with one of the versions only containing non-confidential information (that can be made publicly available) and the other containing information that will remain confidential.

 - The Summary Notification Information Format (SNIF) (art 13 §2 d)

+The SNIF is a document in a specific format that is aimed at enabling the exchange of information between competent authorities and the Commission and the competent authority of the Member State within whose territory the deliberate release will take place.
 The SNIF needs to be completed in English.
 This form is forwarded to the European Commission and to the other Member States for potential comments and is published on the website of the Joint Research Center.
 For example the SNIF should refer to all applications/authorizations for deliberate release in Europe.

-Documents that would greatly facilitate the evaluation of an application under the ‘deliberate release’ procedure:
+Documents that would greatly facilitate the evaluation of an application under the "deliberate release" procedure: